 As industry regulations evolve, we update our solution accordingly requiring zero maintenance on the user end, and no software validation or associated costs.
 With an included a software validation package, medical device companies do not have to worry about validation becoming a large cost center for them and their teams.

-Greenlight Guru offers more than just software - we offer a trusted partnership.
-Whereas legacy systems offer support only for the software, our users can gain insights from experienced medical device professionals with QA/RA expertise to leverage your QMS with industry best practices.
+Greenlight Guru offers more than just software - we offer companies a trusted partnership through our team of dedicated medical device experts.
+Whereas legacy systems offer support only for the software, our users can gain insights from experienced medical device professionals with extensive product development, quality and regulatory expertise that act as an extension of a company's own team.

 Greenlight Guru has worked hard to create a connected quality ecosystem that integrates quality processes, design controls, and risk activities throughout the device lifecycle.
 Here’s what users had to say about the product.